MailCleaner/MailCleaner/README.md

 - Access to all MailCleaner RBLs and partner's RBLs
 - Regular updates of Bayesian databases
 - Access to our technical support (Basic or Premium offers)
-- Access to optional modules including Kaspersky and MessageSniffer
+- Access to optional modules including Kaspersky, spamhaus, SURBL and MessageSniffer

 To start your free trial, please go to https://www.mailcleaner.net/antispam/test.html and choose the option that fits you best